 Meanwhile, the surging price of oil “is also increasing prices for critically important feedstocks in the plastics industry, namely ethylene and paraxylene, which sources believe will result in climbing prices for products such as plastic bottles”, he adds.

-Analysis of aluminium prices also shows the cost of the metal – used so widely across the food and drink sector in packaging – is up 223.8% week on week and a whopping 699% year on year, according to data compiled by ChAI.
+Analysis of aluminium prices also shows the cost of the metal – widely used in food and drink packaging – is up 223.8% week on week and a whopping 699% year on year, according to data compiled by ChAI.

 Farmers are already bracing for these additional costs (and no doubt preparing to pass them on, too), according to the NFU, which warns “any price rises in the key inputs of diesel and fertiliser at this time of year could further undermine farm profitability”.